 Increases operational efficiency

 With real-time insights into system performance and behavior, better operational efficiency is an absolute given.
-Developers can automate repetitive tasks and optimize resource consumption and operations if done right.
+If done right, developers can automate repetitive tasks and optimize resource consumption and operations.

 Improves security vulnerability management

-Beyond DevOps, observability tools are extremely beneficial for security and DevSecOps teams as they allow them to track and analyze security breaches or any vulnerabilities in real-time and resolve them.
-This way, they can ensure a secure application environment.
+Beyond DevOps, observability tools are extremely beneficial for security and DevSecOps teams as they allow them to track and analyze security breaches or vulnerabilities in real time and resolve them.
+This ensures a secure application environment.

 Enhances real-user experience